 The beauty of e-commerce is that it opens up the whole world as your potential market, but that brings with it a lot more compliance issues to deal with.
-Even if world domination isn’t your immediate aim there are VAT considerations for any e-commerce business that needs to register for VAT.
+Even if world domination isn’t your immediate aim there are eCommerce VAT considerations for any online business.

 The VAT issues that you might face include:

 • Do you need to register or should you register voluntarily?

 • International VAT including registration and reporting in other jurisdictions